A doctor uses acupuncture to treat a patient. body.

 Dysmenorrhoea, primary

-Epigastralgia, acute (in peptic ulcer, acute and chronic gastritis, and gastro spasm)
+Epigastralgia, acute (in peptic ulcer, acute and chronic gastritis,

 Facial pain (including craniomandibular disorders)